This document contains information about obtaining relevant search results with the Apache Solr Search module.

-Adjusting your website's search result ordering and matching (often referred to as tweaking results) can be as complicated a topic as you want to make it.
-To help you with this process, the Apache Solr Search Integration module provides several hooks and user interface options to tweak your website's results.
-The combination of hooks and settings that works for you depends on your architecture, your customers' behavior, and your real-world user testing.
+Adjusting your website’s search result ordering and matching (often referred to as tweaking results) can be as complicated a topic as you want to make it.
+To help you with the process, the Apache Solr Search and Search API Solr modules provide several hooks and user interface options to tweak your website’s results.
+The combination of hooks and settings that works for you depends on your architecture, your site visitors’ behavior, and your real-world user testing.

-Use these methods to get the best possible results, make small changes, and then test and get feedback.
-Evaluate what the most natural results would be for searches, and then make modifications.
+Use the following methods to receive the best possible results, make small changes, and then test and obtain feedback.
+Consider what the most natural results are for searches, and then make modifications.